gotamer/hdkeys/README.md

 [![license](https://img.shields.io/badge/license-WTFPL%20--%20Do%20What%20the%20Fuck%20You%20Want%20to%20Public%20License-green.svg)](https://github.com/modood/hdkeygen/blob/master/LICENSE)

 hdkeys is a library to create Bitcoin and Nostr secret and public account keys from the same mnemonic seeds, and a command-line tool that uses this library.
+It allows for the creation of keys, mnemonic seeds, and Hierarchical Deterministic (HD) addresses.

 - hdkeys allows for the creation of mnemonic seeds, and Hierarchical Deterministic (HD) addresses.
 - hdkeys supports BIP39 passphrase protection for HD Wallets